richard-senior/python-space-invaders/README.md

 # python-space-invaders
-Nearly faithful recreation of the original Space Invaders game in a single python file with no external artifacts
+This is my attempt at a relatively faithful recreation of the original Space Invaders game in a single Python file with no external artifacts.